Go to Reviews.org US Edition

 How much data does Disney Plus use?

-With the launch of Disney Plus in Australia, many Star Wars fans are excited to stream the latest original The Mandalorian on their morning commute in preparation for the inevitable water cooler chat.
+With the launch of Disney Plus in Australia ($8.99 per month), many Star Wars fans are excited to stream the latest original The Mandalorian on their morning commute in preparation for the inevitable water cooler chat.
 As it was with Netflix and Stan before it, Disney Plus is a hungry Sarlacc when it comes to data usage and many users will be footing the bill for their fandom.

 So it's important to know exactly how much data Disney Plus is using when you're on a limited mobile data cap with excess fees that would make even the greediest Sith pause for thought.
 However, unlike most Australian streaming services, Disney Plus doesn't explicitly state on its website exactly how much data the service uses.